hepplerj/jasonheppler.org/content/courses/dph.2025/index.md

 <div class="toc">
 <details>
   <summary>Module 4: Collections</summary>
-  <blockquote>After completing the readings and activities in this module you should: (1) Understand what metadata is and why it is important; (2) Understand the ways that digital collections are basic to most other digital public history work; (3) Understand the ways that the public participates in building, improving, and commenting on digital collections.</blockquote>
+  <p><em>After completing the readings and activities in this module you should: (1) Understand what metadata is and why it is important; (2) Understand the ways that digital collections are basic to most other digital public history work; (3) Understand the ways that the public participates in building, improving, and commenting on digital collections.</em></p>
   <p><strong>All-Class Meeting 2/28 4:30pm ET: Check-In</strong></p>
   <h3>Readings and Activities: Digital Collections</h3>
   <ul>